reliablyhq/documentation/docs/guides/how-it-works/slack-alerts/index.md

 # Integrating with Slack

-Reliably now supports integration with Slack.
-It is possiblt to configure Realibly to send a message to Slack when the budget for a given objective is less than the threshold set in the alert configuration.
+Reliably supports integration with Slack.
+It is possible to configure Realibly to send a message to Slack when the budget for a given objective is less than the threshold set in the alert configuration.

 ## Creating an alert

-As with all artifcats in reliably, a the `Slack Alert Criteria` is described in `yaml`.
+As with all artifacts in Reliably, the `Slack Alert Criteria` is described in `yaml`.
 It looks like this:

 ```yaml
 ApiVersion: reliably/v1